16 Mostly Free Things to do in Hervey Bay & the Fraser Coast

 Hervey Bay Historical Village and Museum

-If you happen to be in Hervey Bay on the weekend, pop into the Hervey Bay Historical Village and Museum.
+If you are in Hervey Bay on the weekend, pop into the Hervey Bay Historical Village and Museum.
 There are over 21 buildings to explore and displays a historical timeline for the area.

 Located in Scareness and operated by passionate volunteers, this is a highly rated attraction with a low cost of $10 for adults.
 It’s open from 1:00 pm to 4:30 pm on Saturday, and 10:30 am to 4:30 pm on Sunday.